 How much laundry can I do in one load?

 The amount varies depending upon which unit you decide to purchase.
 Most washer dryers offer somewhat less capacity than full size top load washer and dryer pairs.
-The LG WM3431HW washer dryer has a maximum capacity of 2.11 cubic feet (greater than 15 pounds), which is about half the size of a "normal" top-loading washer.
-LG also makes the only full size washer dryer combos available in the US, such as the WM3677HW.
+The LG WM3488HW washer dryer combo has a maximum capacity of 2.3 cubic feet (greater than 15 pounds), which is about half the size of a "normal" top-loading washer.
+LG also makes an extremely popular full-size washer dryer combo, such as the WM3997HWA.

 However, the maximum capacities listed above are only maximum washing capacities.
 Airflow through the drum is a necessary part of clothes drying, so these units can generally dry 1/2 to 3/4 of their maximum wash capacity.